gargondev/notepad_dev/docs/mkdocs/mkdocs.md

 # 📚 MkDocs - What do i do, How to do ?

-## O que é essa parada ?
+## What is this?

-O Mkdocs é um gerador de sites estáticos construído em :simple-python:, e que utiliza [markdown](markdown.md) como formato de documentação.
+Mkdocs is a static website generator built on :simple-python:, built in that uses [markdown](markdown.md) as the documentation format.
-Totalmente personalizável, pode ser hospedado free no [GitHub Pages](https://www.mkdocs.org/user-guide/deploying-your-docs/), no [Readthedocs](https://readthedocs.org/) etc ...
+Full customizable, can be hosted free on [GitHub Pages](https://www.mkdocs.org/user-guide/deploying-your-docs/), and [Readthedocs](https://readthedocs.org/) etc ...

 ### Cli :octicons-command-palette-24:

-A cli do mkdocs é bem simples com os comandos.
+The Cli is very simple  and these are commands.

 !!! tip "CLI"